mrloulass/city-explorer/README.md

 # Time Estimates

-Name of feature:
+Name of feature: Build Form, use data from LocationIQ and use Bootstrap Component to display data

-Estimate of time needed to complete:
+Estimate of time needed to complete: 3 hrs

-Start time:
+Start time: 8:00

-Finish time:
+Finish time: 10:00

-Actual time needed to complete:
+Actual time needed to complete: 2 days

 # Time Estimates